ralphmodales/monochora/README.md

 - Convert animated GIFs to ASCII art animations
 - **Support for both local files and URLs** - Download GIFs directly from the web
 - Play the animations directly in your terminal
+- **Speed control** - Adjust animation speed with multipliers or target FPS
 - Save animations as text files or high-quality ASCII GIF files
 - Support for colored ASCII art (with ANSI color codes)
 - **Customizable character sets** - Built-in sets, inline strings, or custom files